cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

     asyncio.run(main())
 ```

 Since we have created a new service we need to reference it at several places for everything to work properly.
 First, let's edit `docker-compose.yaml` to add the new service.
-To do that simply add the following under the `services` key, it tells docker-compose about the new service.
+To do that, simply add the following under the `services` key: it tells docker-compose about the new service.

 ```yaml
 dqn-agent: